cxw620/rust-polyglot/README.md

 ### Acknowledgements

-Thanks for helpful review, comments and suggstions from:
+Thanks for helpful review, comments and suggestions from:
 Simon Tatham,
 Mark Wooding,
 Daniel Silverstone.

+Thanks to Mark Wooding for (currently WIP) the LaTeX/PDF arrangements.

 ### Legal